 Thought leaders see problems differently and find better solutions for customers.

-When Google started for example, it had plenty of competitors in the search engine market.
+For example, when Google started, it had plenty of competitors in the search engine market.

 Those competitors saw search as a way to sell advertising space though.
 They bolted on extra content resulting in clunky cluttered search pages.